syncfusion-content/maui-docs/MAUI/Switch/customization.md

 ![switch conrol with custom path](images/Path/Path.gif)

-N> Keep the size of the `Path` within the dimensions of the thumb.
+N> Keep the size of the `CustomPath` within the dimensions of the thumb.